 Restart your computer and check if you see its driver installing automatically.
 If not, again open Devices Manager, right-click on Keyboards and select Scan for hardware changes to install it.

 After the driver is installed, check if the keyboard starts working.

-6] If the keyboard is working but not taking the inputs properly, you can perform a Clean Boot and check.
+If the keyboard is working but not taking the inputs properly, you can perform a Clean Boot and check.
+To start your laptop in a Clean Boot state, you have to disable all third-party startup apps and services in MSConfig.
 Once there, you can check whether the keyboard is working fine or not.
-If it is fine, then probably there is some third-party software or service hindering with the keyboard in the normal state, which you will have to identify.
+If it is fine, then probably there is some third-party software or service hindering the keyboard in the normal state, which you will have to identify.

-8] If you notice a short lag from the time you press a key and a character is displayed on the screen, then you need to disable Filter Keys.
-What Filter keys do is basically ignores repeated keystrokes to make typing easier for people with hand tremors.
-But it can cause problems sometimes for normal or fast typing speed.
+If you notice a short lag from the time you press a key and a character is displayed on the screen, then you need to disable Filter Keys.
+What Filter keys do is basically ignore repeated keystrokes to make typing easier for people with hand tremors.
+But it can sometimes cause problems for normal or fast typing speed.
 To disable filter keys, go to Settings and then Ease of Access.
-Select keyboard from the left menu and find an option to disable filter keys.
+Select the keyboard from the left menu and find an option to disable filter keys.
 This might solve your problem.

 These were a few tips that can get your keyboard working.
 Other than these you can try the hardware diagnostics tool that may have been installed on your laptop by your manufacturer itself.
 If nothing helps, then the best option is to carry the laptop to a certified repair center.

-- Spacebar or Enter key is not working.
+Related: @ or # key is not working.

 Is there a keyboard lock button?

 Usually no. Windows also offer nothing that can lock your keyboard unless you press a special combo.
 Some OEMs provide keyboard lock features, but it is still rare.
 Apart from these, there are desktop apps that provide such features and only let you use the keyboard when you enter or press the access keys.